-Please indicate the extent to which your company does the following coordination related activities with its supply-chain (SC) partner. ("We" refers to your company and its supply-chain partner as a pair)
+Please indicate the extent to which your company does the following coordination related activities with its supplychain (SC) partner. ("We" refers to your company and its supply-chain partner as a pair)

-Not (2) (3) Avg.
-(5) (6) Extensively at all (4) (7) (1) We have implemented joint forecasting and planning systems with our SC partner to achieve quick replenishment We coordinate activities regarding marketing campaigns and associated operations support across both companies We mutually implement mechanisms for coordinating responses to atypical demand or supply related events We coordinate purchasing and logistics related activities to mitigate disruptions in the flow of goods and services We jointly develop demand forecasts with our supply chain partner My company and our SC partner work together to synchronize production Policies regarding inventories are made after mutual consultation and cooperation
+Not at all (1) (2) (3) Avg.
+(4) (5) (6) Extensively (7) We have implemented joint forecasting and planning systems with our SC partner to achieve quick replenishment We coordinate activities regarding marketing campaigns and associated operations support across both companies We mutually implement mechanisms for coordinating responses to atypical demand or supply related events We coordinate purchasing and logistics related activities to mitigate disruptions in the flow of goods and services We jointly develop demand forecasts with our supply chain partner My company and our SC partner work together to synchronize production Policies regarding inventories are made after mutual consultation and cooperation